boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 2. There's room for optimization and improvement
 3. This would be handy to have in Rust

-So after the prototype was merged, the prototype was pulled out of Boa's internal builtins and externalized into its own crate, [`temporal_rs`][temporal-rs-repo], which then first landed behind an experimental flag in Boa v0.18.
+So after the prototype was merged, we pulled it out of Boa's internal builtins and externalized into its own crate, [`temporal_rs`][temporal-rs-repo], which then first landed behind an experimental flag in Boa v0.18.